hpc2n/gpu-course/hands-ons/2.intermediate/1.shared/README.md

     ```

     As explained during the lecture, only a subset of the thread are *active*
-    during an iteration.
+    during each iteration.
 If the `i`th thread is active, then it sums together
     the elements `tmp[i]` and `tmp[i+active]`, stores the result back to
     `tmp[i]`, and waits until all other threads have done the same.
 The number
-    of *active* threads is halved after each iteration.
+    of active threads is halved after each iteration.
 Imagine the following
     example:

     ```